starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 ### Step 9: Jump to Scanf (Exploit Version 3)

 The payload cannot reliably jump back to the stack due to ASLR.
-Therefore, it has to write to and jump back to a reliable location in memory, like section `0804c000-0804d000`.
+Therefore, the payload has to write to and jump back to a non-moving and writable location in memory, like section `0804c000-0804d000`.
+Can the payload manipulate `scanf` to write to any location like `0804c000`?
+Yes, it can.

-Now that section `0804c000-0804d000` is exposed as vulnerable, just need to write the payload to that location and jump to it.
-However, the payload writes to the stack first due to the program itself.
-But what if first took control of the program with one payload and then jumped back to scanf with a second craft exploit that will write to the desired vulnerable section.
-This can work.

-Will need to drill down into how scanf works.
-From Ghidra's decompiled C code [bank.c](bank.c),
+First, drill down and understand how `scanf` works.
+Take another look at the `captcha` function from Ghidra's decompiled code:
 ```c
 uint captcha(void) {}
     ...